(Seasonal affective depression - SAD)

 Winter tiredness due to lack of sunlight is known as seasonal affective depression (SAD) and the Winter blues.

-Taking vitamin D unsupported by vitamin K can cause calcification of the blood vessels and consequently increase the risk of ischaemic heart disease.
-Also, combining with vitamin K reduces the required dose of vitamin D.
+Taking vitamin D unsupported by vitamin K can cause calcification of the blood vessels and increase the risk of heart disease.
+Also, combining with vitamin K increases the effectiveness of vitamin D.

 Content of each K-Right softgel

 Vitamin D3 (Cholecalciferol) 50 micrograms (2000 i.u.)

 Do not self-medicate with vitamin K if you are pregnant, trying to conceive or taking anticoagulants such as warfarin and coumadin.

 For optimal immune system support, it is advisable to take extra vitamin D. E.g. Vitamin D3 High Strength Tablets 5000 i.u. from Nutri (0800 043 5777).

 Suggested daily supplementation for optimal immune system support during the Winter.

 Vitamin D3 5000 i.u (Nutri). - 2 tablets daily.